-THE site of the Darlingford Hotel now sits at the bottom of Lake Eildon, a rock and earth-fill embankment dam across the Goulburn River, between the regional towns of Mansfield and Eildon in Victoria.
+THE site of the Darlingford Hotel now sits at the bottom of Lake Eildon, a rock and earth-fill embankment dam across the Goulburn River, between the regional towns of Mansfield and Eildon in the Alpine region of Victoria.

-Darlingford, named after Sir Charles Darling, Governor of Victoria, came into being in the 1860s after gold was discovered in the area. at its peak it had seven hotels, five policemen, a log gaol, shops, post office and a small slab hut used as a school.
+Darlingford, named after Sir Charles Darling, Governor of Victoria, came into being in the 1860s after gold was discovered in the area.
+At its peak, the town had seven hotels, five policemen, a log gaol, shops, post office and a small slab hut used as a school.

 By 1907 it had just one hotel and general store, run by Timothy Kelly.
-News that the Government planned a massive water reservior at Darlingford prompted Kelly to retire, from business and the old weatherboard, single storey pub was taken over by an enterprising Thomas Henry Allen that same year.
+News that the Government planned a massive water reservoir at Darlingford prompted Kelly to retire from business and the old weatherboard, single storey pub was taken over by an enterprising Thomas Henry Allen that same year.

 Sugarloaf Reservoir construction commenced in 1915 and was finally completed in 1929.

-In 1921 Allen Brothers acquired the Rubicon Hotel at Thornton, and Tom took up his residence there as the licensee of the hotel.
+After the pub closed, the Allen Brothers acquired the Rubicon Hotel at Thornton, about 20kms from Darlingford, in 1921, and Tom took up his residence there as the licensee.
 He became the leading public man of that district.
 From August 1909 to August 1918 he was a member of the Alexandra Shire Council, and prior to his death was a member of the Mansfield Shire Council.

 Tom Allen died in January 1933 at the age of 55.
 He was born at Ten Mile, and completed his education at Xavier College, Kew.
 There were six boys and three girls in the Allen family, who would have all helped run his two pubs during his life time.

-Darlingford township is still submerged beneath the lake.
-In the early 2000s during drought, the tops of some of the town’s buildings were reportedly seen protruding from their watery grave.
+During the early 2000s it was reported that a drought resulted in the tops of some of the town’s buildings protruding from their watery grave.

 Categories: Victoria hotels